Psychotherapy and Counselling MA

 You will be equipped to work as a professional counsellor/psychotherapist and make independent clinical decisions in a variety of settings including complex and unpredictable situations.
 You will learn to carry out specialist psychotherapeutic assessments, communicate and present complex and sensitive information and gain knowledge of adult safeguarding procedures.

 You’ll benefit from the knowledge of experienced counsellors, psychotherapists and practitioner psychologists, with senior levels of registration.
 Our teaching staff are also active researchers, with a range of specialisms.
 You’ll develop the knowledge and skills to conduct independent in-depth research into a complex specialist area.
-In your final year, our innovative annual student conference gives you chance to share your research with peers.

 High quality and intensive clinical skills training enabling you to become effective relational practitioners.

-Options to exit the masters at different levels if required.
-You can leave after year one with a PGCert in Interpersonal Studies (no BACP registration eligibility or right to practice) or, after year two, with a PGDip in Psychotherapy and Counselling (at this stage you will be eligible to register as a member of BACP after successfully completing their Certificate of Proficiency exam).
+Options to exit the Masters at different levels if required.
+You can leave after year one with a PGCert in Interpersonal Studies (no BACP registration eligibility or right to practice) or after year two, with a PGDip in Psychotherapy and Counselling (at this stage you will be eligible to register as a member of BACP after successfully completing their Certificate of Proficiency exam).

 Watch the course video

 Discover more about our course community, hear about the programme journey from current students, and learn how skills are developed.

 Accredited by the British Association for Counselling and Psychotherapy

 MA Psychotherapy and Counselling has received British Association for Counselling and Psychotherapy (BACP) accredited course status which, on successful completion, will allow you to be added to their voluntary assured register of practitioners.